THE ROCK OF CASHEL – HOME OF CELTIC KINGS

 Every archbishop needs a cathedral and the one you will see on site today was built between 1235 and 1270.

-Closer to Ireland, Protestantism takes hold in Britain.
-This was largely due to King Henry VIII wishing to seek a divorce from his then wife, Catherine of Aragon.
-This was declined by The Pope which prompted Henry to establish his own church, The Church of England.
+Closer to Ireland, King Henry VIII wished to seek a divorce from his then wife, Catherine of Aragon.
+This was declined by The Pope which prompted Henry to establish himself as head of the church in Britain and Ireland.
+When Elizabeth I became queen, she went further by establishing the Anglican Church.
+As a result, all churches in Ireland became Anglican.
 Of course, there were other considerations which are beyond the scope of this journal.
 Just keep in mind that Irish political and social life has always been influenced by developments primarily in Britain, but also across Europe.

-Henry’s decision to suppress the Catholic Church and establish the Anglican Church had huge implications for the Catholic Church in Ireland.
+Henry’s decision to split from the Catholic Church and Elizabeth’s decision to establish the Anglican Church had huge implications for the Catholic Church in Ireland.

-For The Rock of Cashel, it meant the transfer from Catholicism to Anglicism when the first protestant bishop, James MacCawell, took up residence in 1567.
+For The Rock of Cashel, it meant the appointment of first protestant bishop, James MacCawell, who took up residence in 1567.

 From then on, The Rock of Cashel went into decline and the ruins you see today remain from that time.